 Life is a series of experiences, each one of which makes us bigger, even though sometimes it is hard to realize this.
 For the world was built to develop character, and we must learn that the setbacks and grieves which we endure help us in our marching onward.

 ESTJs are usually strong-willed and not afraid to voice and defend their opinions, even if they are facing a formidable opposition.
 If, for instance, one of their subordinates is incompetent or simply lazy, the ESTJ will not hesitate to show their wrath.
 ESTJ personalities will stick to their principles, even if everybody turns against them.

 Due to all these traits, ESTJ personalities are excellent “model citizens”, guardians of the traditions and cornerstones of families and communities.
-They are very reliable and trustworthy, even though the SJ inflexibility may sometimes hinder their efforts.
+They are very reliable and trustworthy, even though the inflexibility shared by all Sentinel types may sometimes hinder their efforts.
 ESTJs also have a very good sense of what is socially acceptable and always do their best to adhere to that ideal.

 Some famous ESTJs: